JonayedMohiuddin/Optica/README.md

 # OPTICA

 ## How to install:
-Follow these steps carefully to install optica in your device
+Follow these steps carefully to install optica in your device.
 </br>
 First, Download and install the latest version of python from [python.org](https://www.python.org/downloads/) Go to the 'Installation' folder.
 Then follow these simple steps -